 The vector containing the scores of the unlabeled vertices (which are vertices corresponding to all but the two pivot texts), capturing the position scores of the non-pivot texts, is then computed as:

-where $\mathbf{y_l}$ is the vector of scores of labeled vertices, in our case the vector with the scores of pivot vertices, $\mathbf{y_l} = [-1, 1]^{T}$.
-This way, by propagating the position scores from pivot vertices to all other vertices through exploitation of the structure of the similarity graph $G$, we obtain the position scores for all texts in our text collection.
+where $\mathbf{y_l}$ is the vector of scores of labeled vertices, in our case the vector with the scores of pivot vertices, $\mathbf{y_l} = [1, -1]^{T}$.
+This way, by propagating the position scores from pivot vertices to all other vertices through exploitation of the structure of the similarity graph $G$, we obtain the position scores for all texts in our text collection.\\

-It is worth mentioning that, same as WordFish, SemScale produces a spectrum of position scores, but cannot tell the orientation of the scale.
+As Wordfish and SemScale are both unsupervised scaling algorithms, we will first focus on a comparison between the two algorithms (Section \ref{sec:eval}, \textsc{Quantitative Evaluation}).
+It is worth mentioning that, same as Wordfish, SemScale produces a spectrum of position scores but cannot tell the orientation of the scale.
 For example, given the left-to-right ideological scaling, we do not know whether the leftmost point on the scale produced by SemScale corresponds to the political party which is most to the left in the political spectrum or to the political party which is most to the right.

-SemScale is a fully deterministic algorithm, assuming a fixed collection of pre-trained word embeddings.
-In other words, if using the same pre-trained word embeddings, SemScale will always produce the same output (i.e., same positions for texts) given the same input (the same collection of texts).
-In contrast, various WordFish implementations all obtain model's parameters via stochastic optimization methods, which may lead to somewhat different results being produced by multiple runs on the same data input. \\
+SemScale is a fully deterministic algorithm, assuming a fixed collection of pretrained word embeddings.
+In other words, when using the same pretrained word embeddings, SemScale will always produce the same output (i.e., same positions for texts) given the same input (the same collection of texts).
+In contrast, various Wordfish implementations all obtain model parameters via stochastic optimisation methods, which may lead to somewhat different results being produced by multiple runs on the same data input.